-At any time, our board of directors may, in its sole discretion, provide that any award under the 2014 Plan will become immediately exercisable in full or in part, free of some or all restrictions or conditions, or otherwise realizable in full or in part.
+At any time, our board of directors may, in its sole discretion, provide that any award under the 2021 Plan will become immediately exercisable in full or in part, free of some or all restrictions or conditions, or otherwise realizable in full or in part.

-As of March 31, 2022, under our 2021 Plan, there were options to purchase an aggregate of 3,286,341 shares of common stock outstanding at a weighted average exercise price of \$6.09 per share and restricted stock unit awards outstanding for an aggregate of 926,063 shares of common stock.
+As of March 31, 2023, under our 2021 Plan, there were options to purchase an aggregate of 6,929,369 shares of common stock outstanding at a weighted average exercise price of \$4.86 per share and restricted stock unit awards outstanding for an aggregate of 1,708,741 shares of common stock.
 No award may be granted under the 2021 Plan after June 18, 2031.
 Our board of directors may amend, suspend or terminate the 2021 Plan at any time, except that stockholder approval will be required to comply with applicable law or stock market requirements.
+Our 2021 Plan and the proposed amendment to the 2021 Plan are more fully described in Proposal 3 of this proxy statement.